LGBTQ history of the Olympic and Paralympic Games: Tokyo 2020

 Though the 2020 Games have been called the "Rainbow Olympics", the media noted that host nation Japan was the only one of the G7 industrialised nations not to allow same-sex marriage, and to not have any openly queer athletes at the Games.
-In the run-up to the Games, LGBT+ activists in Japan had hoped the attention of the world would encourage positive change; an anti-discrimination bill was debated, but did not pass, in the National Diet.
+In the run-up to the Games, LGBTQ+ activists in Japan had hoped the attention of the world would encourage positive change; an anti-discrimination bill was debated, but did not pass, in the National Diet.
 While Japan had a political agenda through the 2010s, specifically looking ahead to the Games, to "[encourage] the positive reinterpretation of sexual minorities as important new consumers and a tourist niche", the attempts have been described as based in stereotypes and not substantive.

+Los Angeles 2028

+In February 2025, US president Donald Trump published Executive Order 14201, "Keeping Men Out of Women's Sports", as part of a broader series of actions against transgender people.
+In March 2026, the IOC banned trans women and intersex athletes from competing in female events at the 2028 Summer Olympics and future Olympic games.
+White House press secretary Karoline Leavitt lauded the rule change, stating, "President Trump's Executive Order protecting women's sports made this happen!"

 Sex verification and intersex athletes

 The Olympic Games mandates sex verification of athletes in women's competitions, and has done since the 1930s.
 In this time, there have been many different regulations for sex testing, as well as different types of tests used.
 Initial concerns that prompted the approval of suspicion-based sex testing were of national teams exploiting intersex athletes for Olympic success, and testing first became a requirement in the 1960s when many female athletes were doped and it was harder to tell physical differences between them and men.

-In its history, different sex testing methods at the Olympics have been known to produce false positive and false negative results, incorrectly excluding some biological females.
+In its history, different sex testing methods at the Olympics have been known to produce false positive and false negative results, incorrectly excluding some cisgender women.
 No "male imposters" have ever been identified through sex testing.
 The IOC re-confirmed the use of sex verification in several meetings in the 1980s and 1990s, each time confirming its use for preventing "male imposters", and not aiming to exclude intersex women.

+In March 2026, the IOC banned trans women and intersex athletes from competing in female events at the 2028 Summer Olympics and future Olympic games.
+All potential Olympic athletes must undergo a one-time SRY screening before being permitted to compete in the female category.
+IOC president Kirsty Coventry stated that the new policy was "based on science" and was made because "it is absolutely clear that it would not be fair for biological males to compete in the female category".

 Sex testing at the Olympics has been criticised for a variety of reasons, and briefly stopped.
 Various international medical and sports professionals have advocated for the abolition of sex verification in sport, and specifically the Olympics.